 Many modern roofs are built with prefabricated triangular frameworks called trusses.
 Placed every 16” or 24” across the top of exterior walls, trusses create the angled structure that supports plywood and shingles.
 As computer-aided truss design allows steeper and more daring roof designs to be created, the height of roofs is rising to the point where many underlying attics could be finished as comfortable living space.
 “Could be”, though rarely are.

 In order to be strong, standard roof trusses include an angled network of lumber that fills the attic space with wood, making it physically impossible to walk through the attic.
 That said, there are also trusses made with an open zone that’s especially designed to be finished as living space.
 If you’ve got a new home on the drawing board, ask about this option.
 You almost certainly won’t be offered the option of a liveable attic if you don’t say something early on.
 Roofs made with structural insulated panels (SIPs), rather than rafters, lead to even better attic spaces because the entire area under the roof is open and free to use.
-I’m writing this as I sit in an attic space covered by a SIPs roof.
+I’m writing this article as I sit in an attic space covered by a SIPs roof.

 Got an older home?
 This may be good news as far as attics go.
 Structures built before the 1950s were often framed with rafters instead of trusses, and this automatically leaves space that’s also free to finish as an attic loft.